nikolaypetr0v/NKP-FINAL-TAF/README.md

-This is Test Automation Framework created with Java, Selenium WebDriver, TestNG, Apache Maven.
+This is Test Automation Framework created with Java, Selenium WebDriver, TestNG, Apache Maven, GIT.
 The test cases developed in this framework cover the web-based application [ISkillo](http://training.skillo-bg.com:4200/) delivered by Skillo IT Academy.